Austin-BG/SearchGuild/README.md

 - Minaye ("The Beaurin Legacy" mod by jmaeq)

 CREDITS:
+Mod created by Scheele, Austin and the Arcanecoast Team.
 - Scheele – author of the idea and script text
 - Austin – coding, additions to the script
 - Gorion – maps of new locations